Research Academy 2026 | Friday 24th April

 Workshop Summary:

 This presentation explores how decolonising research methodologies can address epistemic injustice and broaden the scope of therapeutic practice.
 Drawing on the African philosophy of Ubuntu: “I am because we are”, the session considers how relational, collaborative, and community-centred approaches can challenge dominant Eurocentric paradigms and foster epistemic diversity.
-Participants will reflect on the limitations of traditional psychological research, particularly in the context of the replication crisis and the exclusion of indigenous knowledge systems.
+Participants will be invited to reflect on the limitations of traditional psychological research, particularly in the context of the replication crisis and the exclusion of indigenous knowledge systems.
 Ubuntu offers an alternative paradigm that emphasises interconnectedness, reciprocity, and shared humanity, shifting research from extractive inquiry to relational accountability.
 Practical examples of Ubuntu-informed research will be presented, alongside a discussion of its application in psychotherapy and co-produced projects.
-The workshop will close with a reflective exercise, enabling participants to explore how “power with” rather than “power over” can be enacted in their own research and practice, creating inclusive, ethical, and socially just therapeutic services.
+The workshop will close with a reflective exercise, enabling participants to explore how “power with” rather than “power over” can be enacted in their own research and practice, creating therapeutic services that are inclusive, ethical, and socially just.

 Proposed Exercise: